vfxetc/qbfutures/docs/index.rst

 The recusion limit may be increased by setting a ``QBFUTURES_RECURSION_LIMIT`` variable in the environment.

+Shutdown
+^^^^^^^^

+For various reasons, we have to forcibly shutdown the Python process.
+We do our best to clean up as much as we can (by triggering ``atexit``, clearing all modules, and running the garbage collector), but we cannot guarantee that your destructors will be called in the same way as a normal process.

+Be mindful to cleanup all resources.

 Indices and tables
 ------------------
 * :ref:`genindex`